ryannhg/storybook-fed/templates/pages/README.md

 # Pages
-> the things we actually share with users!
+> The things we can show the client!